- Chart

 Disclaimers:

-The information provided is for informational purposes only and should not be considered investment advice.
-Investors should conduct their own research and consult with a qualified financial advisor before making any investment decisions.
+The information provided is for informational purposes only and does not constitute financial advice.
+Investment decisions should be made based on individual circumstances and consultation with a qualified financial advisor.

 AI Summarization is directionally correct and might not be accurate.